 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

-At Freilauf, bikes can be rented from 10 euros and pedelecs from 35 euros per day.
+At Freilauf, bikes can be hired from €10 and pedelecs from €35 per day.
 The shop also has a workshop.

 Untere Karlstr.
 9 – 11